csc-training/hpc-python/numpy/array-creation/README.md

 Generate another 1D NumPy array containing 11 equally spaced values between 0.5 and 1.5.
 Extract every second element of the array.

+Take some Python string and construct from it NumPy array consisting of single characters (a character array).